streadway/gobark/README.md

 Check the issues tab in github for any ideas if you'd like to contribute.

+# Credits

+Omid Aladini - for the initial implementation

 # License

 Copyright (c) 2012, Sean Treadway, Omid Aladini